joostkremers/pandoc-mode/docs/index.md

 `Pandoc/<format>`, where `<format>` is the current output format.

-The major modes for which `pandoc-mode` selects an input format automatically can be customised (user option `pandoc-major-modes`).
-You can add major modes or remove those that you don’t use.
+The major modes for which `pandoc-mode` selects an input format automatically can be customised.
+The relevant user option is `pandoc-major-modes`.
 Similarly, you can customise the file extensions for each output format (`pandoc-output-format-extensions`).

 ## The options menu